 Following is the December 2021 installment of “ISIS Redux: The Central Syria Insurgency,” a monthly chronicle of attacks by the terrorist group ISIS in central Syria.
-Previous editions of ISIS Redux can be viewed through the following links: November, October, September, August, July, June, May, April, March, February, and January December, November, October, September, August, July, June, May, and April.
+Previous editions of ISIS Redux can be viewed through the following links: November, October, September, August, July, June, May, April, March, February, and January 2021; and December, November, October, September, August, July, June, May, and April 2020.
 A full background and analysis of ISIS’s resurgence in Syria, including its methodology, can also be explored here, here, and here.

 ISIS militants carried out at least 11 confirmed attacks in December, killing at least five pro-Assad regime fighters and 12 civilians, while wounding at least nine others in the Homs, Deir Ez Zor, Raqqa, and Hama governorates.
 December matched the year’s previous low of 10 attacks (August), and registered the lowest number of regime fighters killed since prior to 2019.
 ISIS carried out only one high quality* attack, the second fewest of the year after October.
 Attacks returned to the Hama and Raqqa governorates after disappearing in November, although these attacks appeared to largely rely on mines and targeted civilians.

 Despite November’s lack of geographic spread in ISIS activity, that month was noteworthy for an uptick in high quality attacks and less reliance on mines or IEDs.
 However, in December ISIS returned to its pre-August strategy of more passive attacks.
 Half of December’s attacks involved mines, and one of the five confirmed small arms clashes targeted a lone shepherd and his flock.
 Despite this, ISIS did carry out two aggressive attacks in December, one involving a fake checkpoint to ambush civilians and security forces outside an oil field, and the other attacking security forces near an urban center at night.